-One of the amazing news from Google I/O 2019 was that Google will soon start showing podcasts in search results – Audio SEO.
-“Soon” cropped up to be very soon, as I’m already viewing these results in search engine.
+One amazing news from Google I/O 2019 was that Google would soon start showing podcasts in search results – Audio SEO.
+“Soon” cropped up to be very soon, as I’m already viewing these results in search engines.
 So, here’s a search for the podcast, MozPod:

-Meanwhile, the feature is so interesting, and the detail that the important result comes to Apple while the episodes come to Google is compelling, however, the data out of I/O pointed to something more compulsive– that Google might soon be indexing podcast content and displaying audio clip in search results.
+Meanwhile, the feature is so interesting, and the detail that the important result comes to Apple while the episodes come to Google is compelling.
+However, the data out of I/O pointed to something more compulsive– that Google might soon be indexing podcast content and displaying audio clips in search results.

-At the present time, is this feasible?
+At present, is this feasible?
 Yes, it is.
-I know that Google has provided us with a speech-to-text service as part of Google Cloud Platform since 2017, which has, up to now, gone through some iteration as well as upgrades.
+I know that Google has provided us with a speech-to-text service as part of the Google Cloud Platform since 2017, which has, up to now, been going through some iterations and upgrades.
 Earlier this year, Android Police chalked up source code modifications that have pointed out that Big G was proactively transcribing a few podcasts on the Google Podcasts platform.

 Are you looking for a digital marketing company?
 Here’s A One Sol that offers SEO, PPC, and web design services.

-It’s worth noting that the “Suggested clip” marked in the blue box, starting from 0:22 mark.
-What’s really interesting in this search is that variations that don’t produce different videos in some scenarios, but they generate different clips within the same video.
+It’s worth noting that the “Suggested clip” is marked in the blue box, starting from the 0:22 mark.
+What’s interesting in this search is that variation that doesn’t produce different videos in some scenarios, but they generate different clips within the same video.
 Nonetheless, here’s the result I got back for “how to learn the adobe photoshoot” (just including the definite article “the”):

 This time, the suggested clip is 83 seconds long and starts from the 0:28 mark.
-Actually, it’s clear from a few suggested clips that the feature is still in its beginning, but it’s not easy to figure out that Google is up to effectuating this feature dynamically without developing a transcript of the audio portion of these videos.
+It’s clear from a few suggestedclips that the feature is still in its beginning.
+Still, it’s not easy to figureout that Google is up to effectuating this feature dynamically without developinga transcript of the audio portion of these videos.

-Why start with video?
+Why start with a video?
 When it comes to Google, it just makes the important points.
 Though, YouTube is a planetary system to the pleasant great of Google Podcast and yet comes with an extremely sturdy infrastructure backing it.
-If Google can provide results based on the audio portion of a video, it makes sense that it can return results based on the audio files.
+If Google can provide results based on the audio portion of a video, it can return results based on the audio files.

-The extensions of the podcast seem to be the decided starting points that bring in automatic transcription and full-text (full-audio)search – in fact, both of which, by then, have been in the works.
-When you can make a search within Google Podcasts, nonetheless, take it that search capability to expand to typical Google searches.
+The podcast extensions seem to be decided starting points that bring in automatic transcription and full-text (full-audio)search – both of which have been in the works by then.
+When you can search within Google Podcasts, nonetheless, take that search capability to expand to typical Google searches.

 How many podcasts do I need to Start?
 Audio SEO.

-We seem to be in the middle of a minor podcast improvement and audio search can stir up that improvement.
-Even though, apparent Google to make changes by and by and test them for months or years.
-Are you already creating a podcast and really hope to turn it out in the search results?
-Now, what you’ll need to do to show it in the search result is to make sure you’re the part of the Google Podcast ecosystem and are adding as well as updating the meta data that’s currently available.
+We are in the middle of a mini-podcast improvement, and an audio search can stir up that improvement even though it is apparent that Google can make changes by and by and test them for months or years.
+Are you already creating a podcast and hoping to turn it out in the search results?
+Now, you’ll need to show it in the search result to make sure you’re part of the Google Podcast ecosystem and are adding and updating the currently available metadata.

 To get that content transcribed, you don’t need to do anything specific rather than having the clean audio in a format Google could process with.
 Meanwhile, you have to think about how your audio content is designed.
-But it’s difficult for Google to weigh up the totally free-form content even if it specifically owns a place.
+But it’s difficult for Google to weigh up the free-form content even if it specifically owns a place.
 Is the subject of your podcast and each episode obvious?
-Is there a structure where a machine can go-over questions and answers with a fine-tooth comb?
-Are there succinct takeaways?
-Is there summary at the end of each episode?
+Is there a structure where a machine can go over questions and answers with a fine-tooth comb?
+Are there brief takeaways?
+Is there a summary at the end of each episode?

-Basically, audio SEO would be all about treating the audio content in a more arranged and intentional way.
-However, broader Google’s evolution across a number of devices also intends that we should figure out what type of content caters to our audience’s needs.
+Audio SEO would be all about treating the audio content in a more arranged and intentional way.
+However, broader Google’s evolution across several devices also intends that we should figure out what type of content caters to our audience’s needs.
 Is the user finding out text, video, or audio?
-In the broader search ecosystem, each method satisfies a different need and a different device.
+Each method satisfies a different need and a different device in the broader search ecosystem.